Hungary moves towards mandatory electronic invoicing under ViDA

 B2B electronic invoicing in Hungary

-The Ministry of National Economy, in collaboration with the National Tax and Customs Authority (NAV), has recently published an informative document on the implementation of ViDA in Hungary.
+In 2026, the Ministry of Economy and the Hungarian tax authority published a concept paper to implement the ViDA package in Hungary.
 It provides a comprehensive overview of the main changes to be prepared for in the area of invoicing and information provision.

 According to current plans, the electronic invoicing systems will initially be opened for testing in 2028, allowing obligated parties to use it on a voluntary basis and test it before the final system is launched.